 This site is located on the border between the municipalities of Porspoder and Lanildut.
 From Lanildut, on the Porspoder road, turn right at the hamlet of Pontic, then right again just after the water tower.
 One kilometre further on we see on the right the two stones and the sign above.
-Both are located in the middle of a cultivated field and can only be accessed after harvest.
+Both are located in cultivated plots, and access is only possible after the harvest.
 However the path bordering the field allows to see them in good conditions.

 The Western menhir :